Thabet-Chaaouri/SageMaker_AWS/README.md

 This code example was built based on this [Hugging Face documentation about Amazon Sagemaker](https://huggingface.co/docs/sagemaker/index)

+## Question 1 & 2 : Training on sagemaker and scaling to a distributed setup

-## First step: build the train.py taining script
+### First step: build the train.py taining script
 it is a standard training script that:
 * Uses Trainer API so it can scale easily into a distributed training afterwards.
 * Receives hyperparameters and sagemaker environment variables as command line arguments, so add a part in the beginning to parse those arguments.